 About

-Currently, Sarah is an independent producer working across media.
-Her audio credits include editor for Pushkin Industries and executive producer for BRICradio, BRIC’s podcast network, where she helped to launch the network and develop the first slate of shows.
-Her additional video work includes a documentary short on her father, “Period.
-New Paragraph.,” which premiered at the Walter Reade Theater at Lincoln Center and a series of documentaries for Time’s 100 Photographs project, one of which, Untitled (Cowboy) was featured at LACMA.
+Her recent video work includes a documentary short on her father, “Period.
+New Paragraph.,” which premiered at the Walter Reade Theater at Lincoln Center and a series of 20 documentaries for Time’s ambitious "100 Most Influential Photos" project, which included an exhibit and a live event.
+One of the pieces, Untitled (Cowboy) was also featured at LACMA.
 Sarah has also worked for Vanity Fair and independent production companies, developing documentaries.

+She is a winner of the Third Coast Audio Festival's Listener Impact Award and her past audio work was featured on Morning Edition, This American Life, Marketplace and All Things Considered.
 She launched her career in documentary films for PBS and HBO.
 Her early credits include field producer, associate producer and researcher on films, including the Sundance-award winning “Miss America,” the Emmy-award winning “In Memoriam: September 11, 2001,” and Ric Burns’ “New York: A Documentary Film.”

 sk1+smlB.jpg